By Sarah P.

 Infidelity is the worst of the worst when it comes to damaging your self-esteem.
 Even though you know it’s not about you, there are still society’s messages directed at you.

-Many people will whisper and wonder whether or not you were a good wife and if your husband cheated because of your deficits not his.
+Many people will whisper and wonder whether or not you were a good wife or husband and if your spouse cheated because of your deficits not his/hers.

-But, still this pales in comparison to the blow your self-esteem takes whenever you think of the other woman.
-Thinking of the other woman and how she was able to lure your spouse away down the rabbit hole really takes the cake in terms of self-esteem destroyers.
+But, still this pales in comparison to the blow your self-esteem takes whenever you think of the other person.
+Thinking of the other person and how she/he was able to lure your spouse away down the rabbit hole really takes the cake in terms of self-esteem destroyers.

 Feelings must be dealt with